Nontrivial constitutive laws and unified structures in constrained BF theory: Unified structures

 Consider a significantly weaker differential condition on the excitation.
 The Bianchi identity is a necessary condition for a 2-form to be the curvature, but it is not sufficient.
 So, the prototype Bianchi identity or the homogeneous set of Maxwell or Yang-Mills equations

 has $B=\frac{1}{2g^2}*F$ (or any arbitrary other curvature $F'\neq F$) as a particular solution, but permits the entire class of covariantly constant 2-forms.
 Note the coupling constant is introduced just as an arbitrary constant during integration.
-The back-reaction $B\leftrightarrow F$ of both dynamical variables is the issue.
+The issue is in the back-reaction $B\leftrightarrow F$ of both dynamical variables.
 This constraint is easily introduced by the addition of an adjoint-valued Lagrange multiplier

 with the equations of motion

 The first equation is simply the prototype Bianchi identity, but the second spoils the system.
 In the case of $U(1)$, the primary field strength $F$ simply obtains a vacuum duality relation $*F=\der \lambda_{\Der*B}\Rightarrow \der*F=0$, so a $J\neq0$ case does not permit a $B\sim*F$ solution.
 The essence of the issue is that $B$ can also be interpreted as a Lagrange multiplier, here identifying two different curvatures,